Married with Children

 In a buttshell...

-This episode begins like a traditional MWC ep, with a lot of Bundy trademarks: Kelly not knowing
+This episode begins like a traditional MWC ep, with a lot of Bundy trademarks - Kelly not knowing

-Bud's rubber woman making an appearance, Jefferson proud of his looks and flaunting them (if
+rubber woman making an appearance, Jefferson proud of and flaunting his looks, Al making a Marcy-is-

-real disappointment to what could have been a pretty good episode.
-At least there is some good
+a pretty good episode.
+At least there is some good old Bundy violence to keep the viewers entertained

 back